 The Company seeks to manage liquidity risk to ensure that sufficient liquidity is available to meet foreseeable needs and to invest cash assets safely and profitably.
 The Company deems there is sufficient liquidity for the foreseeable future.

-No maturity analysis for financial liabilities is presented as the Directors consider that liquidity risk is not material.
+No maturity analysis for financial liabilities is presented as all are current liabilities and considered to have low liquidity risk.
+All cash and cash equivalent balances were held on instant access accounts at both the current and prior 30 June balance sheet dates.